CSCfi/csc-user-guide/docs/computing/compiling-puhti.md

 many of the available libraries on Puhti and Mahti have been installed using Spack.

-CSC provides a module that can be used to build sofware on top of the available compilers and libraries using Spack.
+CSC provides a module that can be used to build software on top of the available compilers and libraries using Spack.
 It's also possible to install different customized versions of packages available in the module tree for special use cases.
 A short tutorial on how to install